magic-research/piecewise-rectified-flow/README.md

   <img src='assets/gallery/perflow_t2i_refine.png' width='784'>
 </p>

 One also can use PeRFlow-Refiner separately to enhance texture and details of low-res blurry images.
+Here are two examples: on the left, from x64 to x1024, and on the right, from x256 to x1024.
 <p align="middle">
   <img src='assets/gallery/perflow_refine2.png' width='800'>
 </p>